-Plans for 2012
+Plans for 2014

-BRCC's focus in 2012 will be to continue to develop its youth outreach programs, as well as provide low-cost access to water sport resources.
-Continuing to work with the San Leandro High school team as well as growing the newly initiated Berkeley High and Albany High teams will be a high priority.
+BRCC's focus in 2014 will be to continue to develop its youth outreach programs, as well as provide low-cost access to water sport resources.
+Continuing to work with the high school paddlers as we grow the newly initiated East Bay High Schools teams will be a high priority.
 BRCC also plans to continue its participation in the Berkeley Bay Festival in April and the annual Fourth of July event through its free dragon boat rides.